 In November 2019, the Company's unconsolidated Busy Bee JV, entered into a \$5.4 million construction loan maturing in November 2035 (the "Busy Bee JV Construction Loan") and a \$1.2 million equipment loan maturing in November 2027 (the "Busy Bee JV Equipment Loan").
 The loans are secured by the real and personal property, assignment of rents and leases and a security interest in the construction contract and management agreement.
-In connection with the Busy Bee JV Construction Loan and the Busy Bee JV Equipment Loan, as guarantor the Company, a wholly owned subsidiary of the Company and the Company's JV partner entered into a joint and several guarantee in favor of the lender, to guarantee the payment and performance of the borrower through substantial completion, which occurred on June 29, 2020.
-As guarantor, the Company's liability under the loans upon substantial completion was reduced to 50.0% for a twelve month period.
+In connection with the Busy Bee JV Construction Loan and the Busy Bee JV Equipment Loan, the Company, a wholly-owned subsidiary of the Company and the Company's JV partner entered into a joint and several payment and performance guarantee in favor of the lender through substantial completion, which occurred on June 29, 2020.
+The Company's liability as guarantor under the loans upon substantial completion was reduced to 50.0% for a twelve month period.
 Subsequent to that time, the Company's guarantee will be released upon request.
 Upon release of the Company's guarantee, the JV partner will be the sole guarantor and will receive a fee related to the guarantee from the Company based on the Company's ownership percentage.
-As of June 30, 2020 and December 31, 2019, \$5.4 million and \$1.4 million, respectively, was outstanding on the Busy Bee JV Construction Loan.
-As of June 30, 2020 and December 31, 2019, \$1.0 million and \$0.1 million, respectively, was outstanding on the Busy Bee JV Equipment Loan.
+As of September 30, 2020 and December 31, 2019, \$5.4 million and \$1.4 million, respectively, was outstanding on the Busy Bee JV Construction Loan.
+As of September 30, 2020 and December 31, 2019, \$1.2 million and \$0.1 million, respectively, was outstanding on the Busy Bee JV Equipment Loan.

-The Company has assessed the need to record a liability for the guarantees related to the Company's unconsolidated JVs and did not record an obligation as of both June 30, 2020 and December 31, 2019.
-As of June 30, 2020, allowance for credit losses related to the contingent aspect of these guarantees, based on historical experience and economic trends, was \$0.1 million and is included within other liabilities on the condensed consolidated balance sheets.
+The Company has assessed the need to record a liability for the guarantees related to the Company's unconsolidated JVs and did not record an obligation as of both September 30, 2020 and December 31, 2019.
+As of September 30, 2020, allowance for credit losses related to the contingent aspect of these guarantees, based on historical experience and economic trends, was \$0.1 million and is included within other liabilities on the condensed consolidated balance sheets.